iominh/minhongrails.github.io/_posts/2014-08-30-site-project-and-life-updates.md

 For whatever reason, I've been really liking Attack on Titan recently, watching it multiple times (mostly in the background as I do other stuff); despite being quite dark and disturbing at times, it equally has some amazing scenes and interesting characters.
+I think I primarily like it because of its characters, visuals, and its setting in a medieval world where humans are not at the top of the food chain.
 I also really like its soundtrack:

 <iframe class="youtubePlayer" src="//www.youtube.com/embed/XMXgHfHxKVM?list=PLYX-9Ms9JaMUYOSmIhjfveXrZjZioJUCs" frameborder="0" allowfullscreen></iframe>